robin-rpr/calos/doc/dev.rst

 Choose *one or more components* from:

 :code:`runtime`
-  The container runtime itself; largely :code:`ch-run`.
+  The container runtime itself; largely :code:`clearly run`.

 :code:`image`
-  Image building and interaction with image registries; largely :code:`ch-image`.
+  Image building and interaction with image registries; largely :code:`clearly image`.
 (Not to be confused with image management tasks done by glue code.)

 :code:`glue`
-  The “glue” that ties the runtime and image management (:code:`ch-image` or another builder) together.
+  The “glue” that ties the runtime and image management (:code:`clearly image` or another builder) together.
 Largely shell scripts in :code:`bin`.

 :code:`install`